IP-CAM/Product_fix-for-Opencart-v.2.1x-v.2.3.x/README.md

-# oc21-23_product_fix
+# Opencart v.21-v.23_Product_Fix

-Данный модификатор производит установку значения поля "Вычитать со склада" в состояние "Нет" при создании новых товаров в Opencart 2.3, ocStore 2.3 и т.д. (v.1.0.0)
+This modifier sets the value of the "Subtract from warehouse" field to "No" when creating new products in Opencart 2.3, ocStore 2.3, etc. (v.1.0.0)